 Hopefully, in time your child will develop the ability to use the potty or toilet more than nappies, especially during the day.

 Occasionally some children will continue to soil their pants or defecate in inappropriate places even after mastering the skills necessary to use the toilet.
-This is known as encopresis and the causes are varied; it may be a physical problem or a psychological issue.
+This is known as encopresis, and the causes may be a physical problem or a psychological issue.

-If after a reasonable period of time little progress is made with toilet training, or there is evidence of persistent nocturnal enuresis or encopresis, you should seek professional help.
+If after a reasonable period of time, you are making little progress, or there is evidence of persistent nocturnal enuresis or encopresis, you should seek professional help.
 Your family doctor is a good starting point.
-There is also a specialist organisation called ERIC that can advise and support you.
+A specialist organisation ERIC, the children’s bowel and bladder charity, can also advise and support you.

 Even when a child is fully trained, it’s normal for accidents to happen especially if a child is excited, fearful, unwell or concentrating hard on something else.
 They may also occur if a child is feeling unsettled by a change to their normal routine, such as starting school.
 Try not to be critical or draw too much attention to what has happened, as this may make matters worse.
 However, if there are repeated and unexplained accidents, consult your doctor.